Updated April 18, 2023

 How does Linux Alias Command Work?

-In the Linux environment, we are using the few command number of time.
+In the Linux environment, we are using a few command number of time.
 What would happen if the command length is too big and we need to write the command number of time in Linux shell?
 Now we need a solution in such a way that there is no need to write the whole command.
 We just need to add the keyword in the shell prompt and the same keyword will refer as the whole big command.

 In another way, the alias command is also suitable for hiding the real Linux command.
-The same alias will also useful in the application development task and shell jobs.
+The same alias will also be useful in the application development task and shell jobs.

 In alias command, the major role will play by the alias name and the Linux command.
 The options parameter will be optional for the command.
 The command will accept the alias name and Linux command.
 It will update the alias keyword in the alias Meta information.

-If we need to do the permanent changes in the system.
+If we need to do permanent changes in the system.
 We need to update the alias entry in the “.bashrc” file of the user.